appsecnz/appsecnz.github.io/conference/sponsorship.md

 ## AppSec New Zealand Conference 2021

 The 2021 AppSec New Zealand Conference will be held in Auckland on Friday and Saturday, 12-13 February, 2021, and is a security conference entirely dedicated to application security.
 The conference is once again being hosted by the University of Auckland with their support and assistance.
 The AppSec New Zealand Conference is a very low-cost event, and requires sponsor support to help be an instructive and quality event for the New Zealand community.
 AppSec New Zealand is strictly not for profit.
-The sponsorship money will be used to help make the AppSec New Zealand Conference a compelling, and valuable experience for all attendees.
+The sponsorship money will be used to help make the AppSec New Zealand Conference a compelling and valuable experience for all attendees.

 Sponsorship funds collected are used for things such as: